MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 # Get started with the C# SDK using Azure Functions

 ## Overview
-It's easy to get started programming against the Common Data Service (CDS) using Azure Functions.
-This topic walks you through getting a CDS Azure Function up and running.
+It's easy to get started programming against the Common Data Service using Azure Functions.
+This topic walks you through getting a Common Data Service Azure Function up and running.

 There are four key steps:

-1. **CDS database acquisition**.
+1. **Database acquisition**.
 The Common Data Service is currently only available through **PowerApps**.
-You need to get access to a PowerApps environment and ensure it contains a CDS database.
+You need to get access to a PowerApps environment and ensure it contains a database.
 This allows you to configure the SDK to access that database.
 1. **Application registration**.
 To give your Azure function access to the Common Data Service, you need to register a few applications in **Azure Active Directory**.
-This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
+This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the APIs.
 1. **Azure Function creation, configuration and programming**.
 You can skip most of this step if you choose to start from the Azure Function project we provide you, and publish it to Azure.
-If you choose to start from scratch however, you can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
-There you will be able to use the appropriate Functions template, and configure the CDS C# SDK's NuGet references, authentication, and target environment.
+If you choose to start from scratch, you can create and configure your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) from the web portal.
+There you will be able to use the appropriate Functions template, and configure the Common Data Service C# SDK's NuGet references, authentication, and target environment.
 1. **Console client application creation and configuration**.
 You can then run and debug your Azure Function by running the client console app and making HTTP calls to the Function.

 In addition, you can use this function from a PowerApps application.
 There are two key steps: